 Cost of goods sold consists primarily of the cost of product obtained from co-manufacturers, packaging materials, freight costs for shipping inventory to the warehouse, as well as third-party warehouse and order fulfillment costs.
-During the year ended December 31, 2021, the Company's cost of goods sold increased \$4.2 million, or 16%.
+During the year ended December 31, 2022, the Company's cost of goods sold increased \$.8 million, or 29% compared to the year ended December 31, 2021.
 The increase in cost was driven by cost increases from primary suppliers as a result of broad-scale inflation in the industry.